 - How much would the giant eat each day?

-- What would his/her food bill be for a week?
+- What would their food bill be for a week?

-- How big would the giant have been when he/she was a baby?
+- How big would the giant have been when they were a baby?

 - How many balls of wool would you need to knit the giant a jersey?